Regional overview

 Equipment

-- Mountain hiking equipment; sturdy boots and trekking poles for a relentless descent.
+- Mountain hiking equipment; sturdy boots and trekking poles for the descent.

 Hazards and notes